kenara/updoc/README.md

-# Friendly Pix Web Updated Version (All dependencies and modules updated!)

-Friendly Pix Web is a sample app demonstrating how to build a JavaScript/Web app with the Firebase Platform.

-Friendly Pix is a place where you can share photos, follow friends, comment on photos...

-To see it in action, have a look at [friendly-pix.com](https://friendly-pix.com)
+# What is it?
+We thought you'd never ask!

+Updoc is a social document management platform.

 ## Few words on technology used

-The Friendly Pix frontend is built using JavaScript, [Firebase](https://firebase.google.com/docs/web/setup) and jQuery.
+Updoc is based on the awesome Firebase FriendlyPix demo, built using JavaScript, [Firebase](https://firebase.google.com/docs/web/setup) and jQuery.

 Friendly Pix is written in ES2017 using Modules so for wide browser support the code is packed and transpiled to ES5 using [Webpack](https://webpack.js.org/).